 I majored in political science in college.
-Unlike many of my peers, I didn't go on to work in the State department.
+Unlike many of my peers, I didn't go on to work in government.
 Instead, I moved to Silicon Valley and spent the next two decades in technology.
-Everything I learned in college - the pragmatic philosophy, the legal concepts, public speaking, the ability to write decent prose quickly - all of it is still useful today.
+Everything I learned in college - the pragmatic philosophy, the legal concepts, public speaking, the ability to write decent prose quickly - all of it remains useful today.
+But my experience in technology taught me something equally valuable: when a system becomes fundamentally broken, sometimes the solution isn't to fix it - it's to architect something entirely new.